 If you are a parent who CPS is investigating, has an indicated report with the State Central Register, or a parent with a child welfare case in Family Court, involving Article 10 Neglect and Abuse Matters or other child welfare matters, we can represent you.
 In every case possible, our goal is to prevent your child from being removed from custody and care

 Additionally, every parent in our program receives a legal check-up and a social work case management plan.
 That means we will help you obtain the legal and social services you need to keep your family safe and stable.

 We are among the first programs in NYS funded to help parents with Child Welfare investigations.
 We advocate for parents during the child protection investigation before a legal case is filed to avoid a family court proceeding.
 And for parents who have been through a child welfare investigation and now have a report at the State Central Register for Child Abuse and Neglect, we help clear their name so they can work in professions that serve children.

 Article 10 Family Court Matters including Permanency Planning, Termination of Parental Rights and Appeals.

-Westchester’s Kinship Unit helps grandparents, relatives, or non-biological parents raising children navigate civil legal issues.
-These include, but are not limited to custody, guardianship, housing, consumer debt, public benefits, education, and advance planning.
+Westchester’s Kinship Unit helps grandparents, relatives, or non-biological parents raising children to navigate civil legal issues.
+These include, but are not limited to custody, guardianship, housing, consumer debt, public benefits, education, and planning.
 Assisting Kinship Families with civil legal issues ensures stability for children being raised by non-biological parents.

 Family Services Society of Yonkers.